• Get Foto Tidy

 Frame with foreground / leading lines

-Use roads, fences, trees, or architectural elements in the foreground to lead the viewer’s eye.
+Incorporating mobile camera techniques, you can use roads, fences, trees, or architectural elements in the foreground to lead the viewer’s eye.
+These photography tips can enhance your composition and improve your overall photo organization.

 Use panorama for wide scenes